 These crossbows all fall under the $1,400 mark.

-Spring is finally here, and it is the perfect time of year to make a new weapon purchase for next year's deer season.
+Fall is rapidly approaching, and so are hunting seasons.
+Now is the time to pick up a new weapon for the upcoming seasons.
 Especially if you are looking to add a crossbow to your hunting arsenal.
-Picking up a crossbow now gives you an entire summer to get proficient with it before you hit the woods in pursuit of that big buck next season.
+Picking up a crossbow now gives you a month or two to get proficient with it before the rut and prime hunting season finally kicks into gear.